Whatsapp Icon

 • Discuss any complementary therapies you're considering with your oncologist to ensure they don't interfere with your medical treatments.

-• Consider your personal values, preferences, and lifestyle when exploring different therapies.
+• Consider your values, preferences, and lifestyle when exploring different therapies.

 Common Supplements Used During Breast Cancer Treatment